YoshiFrancis/Card-Game/README.md

 - Communication between client and host

 Classes:
-ICommunicator, IClient, IServer
+ICommunicator, IClient, IServer, IGame

 How players will join:
-Player will send request to join a game (using a given passcode or IP) via sending to ICommunicatorStorage ICommunicatorStorage will check all ICommunicator's IServer looking for right room to send new client to IClient class will be allocated for new client if successful IPlayer class created with IClient as member variagle and pushed into the IPlayerContainer
+Player will send request to join a game (using a given passcode or IP) via sending to ICommunicatorStorage ICommunicatorStorage will check all IGame ICommunicator's IServer looking for right room to send new client to IClient class will be allocated for new client if successful IPlayer class created with IClient as member variagle and pushed into the IPlayerContainer

-Highest Layer - Lowest layer
+Highest Layer to Lowest layer
 ICommunicatorStorage (might as well be IGameStorage)
     - IGame
         - ICommunicator
-            - vector of IClient
             - IServer
         - IPlayerContainer
             - IPlayer